Flowers for Algernon: Short story

-Charlie Gordon is a man with an IQ of 68 who works a menial job as a janitor at a factory, and is attending a literacy program taught by Ms. Kinnian.
-He is selected to undergo an experimental surgical technique to increase his intelligence.
-The technique had already been tested on a number of animals; the great success was with Algernon, a laboratory mouse.
-The surgery on Charlie is also a success, and his IQ triples.
+Charlie Gordon is a 37-year-old man with an IQ of 68 who works a menial job as a janitor at a factory.
+At his job, his main "friends" are his co-workers Joe Carp and Frank Reilly, who frequently bully and mock him.
+Charlie attends a literacy program taught by Ms. Kinnian in hopes of improving his intelligence, and is selected to undergo an experimental surgical technique to increase it.
+The technique has already been tested on a number of nonhuman animals; the great success was with Algernon, a laboratory mouse.
+Although these events proved fruitful, the procedure's full results were unknown.
+Charlie's surgery is a success, and his IQ triples.

-He realizes his co-workers at the factory, whom he thought were his friends, only liked having him around so they could tease him.
+With an increased intelligence, he realizes his co-workers at the factory, who he thought were his friends, only liked having him around so they could tease him.
 His new intelligence frightens his co-workers, and they start a petition to have him fired.
-As Charlie's intelligence peaks, Algernon's suddenly declines—he loses his increased intelligence and mental age, and dies afterward, buried in the back yard of Charlie's home.
-Charlie realizes his intelligence increase is also temporary.
-He begins researching to find the flaw in the experiment, which he calls the "Algernon–Gordon Effect".
-When he finishes his work, his intelligence regresses to its original state.
-Charlie is aware of, and pained by, what is happening to him as he loses his knowledge and his ability to read and write.
-He resumes his old job as a janitor at the factory and tries to go back to how things used to be, but he cannot stand the pity from his co-workers, his landlady, and Ms. Kinnian.
-Charlie states he plans to "go away" from New York.
-His last wish is for someone to put flowers on Algernon's grave.
+Additionally, Charlie's perspective on his professors shifts negatively as he recognizes that Dr. Nemur is only using Charlie to advance his scientific career instead of altruistically helping Charlie become smarter.
+Later on, Charlie demonstrates courage by standing up for a 16-year-old imbecile dishwasher who gets mocked by customers at a local diner.
+As Charlie's intelligence peaks, Algernon's suddenly declines.
+The mouse loses his increased intelligence and mental age and dies afterward; Charlie buries him in the backyard of his home.
+Charlie realizes his intelligence increase is also temporary and that his fate will mirror Algernon's.
+As the effects of his mental deterioration are becoming more evident, he finds flaws in the experiment, which he calls the "Algernon–Gordon Effect".
+By the time he finishes his work, his intelligence has regressed to its original state.
+Charlie is aware of and pained by what is happening to him, as he loses his knowledge.
+He resumes his old job as a janitor at the factory and tries to go back to how things used to be, but he cannot stand the pity and guilt from those around him, including his co-workers, his landlady, and Ms. Kinnian.
+Charlie states he plans to "go away" from New York, and his last wish is for someone to put flowers on Algernon's grave.